parkrun practice initiative

 Register as a parkrun practice

-• A non-profit that organises free, weekly 5km events every Saturday morning in areas of open space
+• A non-profit that facilitates the delivery of free 5k events every Saturday morning in areas of open space.

-• They are suitable for the whole family to take part in
+• Suitable for the whole family to take part in.

-• Practices can link more than one parkrun event in their local area.
+• Practices can link with more than one parkrun in their local area.

 The RACGP and parkrun Australia are delighted to launch the pioneering ‘parkrun practice’ initiative.